Check in and registration

 Sharing the event timetable and swag

-Registation can be a great time to share the event time table, for example any formal meal times, break out activities, presentations.
-Give jammers an overview of how the event will be structured, and any additional activities or workshops they can sign up for.
-It is also an idea time to give away an sponsorship information or swag that you might have!
+Registration can be a great time to share the event time table, for example any formal meal times, break out activities, presentations… Give jammers an overview of how the event will be structured, and any additional activities or workshops they can sign up for.
+It is also an idea time to give away any sponsorship information or swag that you might have!

 Sharing the code of conduct and safe space policy

-If you plan to take photos or vidoes of your jammers, this is a great time to let them know and gain their consent for this.
-We advise getting some colourful stickers or lanyards for people who do not consent for their image to be shared - that way it is really easy to spot image that cannot be shared online when going through your photos from the event.
+If you plan to take photos or videos of your Jammers, or do a livestream of the event, this is a great time to let them know and gain their consent for this.
+We advise getting some colourful stickers or lanyards for people who do not consent for their image to be shared - that way it is really easy to spot an image that cannot be shared online when going through your photos from the event.

 Other things to consider for your registration desk